tansrv/tanserver/README.md

 # Tanserver

 Tanserver is a free and open source server framework built for APIs.
-It allows you to write server-side APIs (in Python or C++) that will be used from the client, so you can handle a stable and secure client-server comunication.
+It allows you to write server-side APIs (in Python) that will be used from the client, so you can handle a stable and secure client-server comunication.

 Tanserver supports integration with [PostgreSQL](https://www.postgresql.org/) and it use a custom protocol that increase server performance.